-The Hub’s focus will be on water management, food security and farming systems.
-It will help farmers and communities adopt a long-term perspective on drought by giving them the innovative tools and techniques to build drought-resilient businesses.
+The hub is helping farmers and communities adopt a long-term perspective on drought by providing innovative tools and techniques to build drought resilience.

-The Hub will encourage stakeholders, end-users and the public to have a voice in hub activities, collaborate with experts, gain access to resources and participate in extension programs such as workshops, seminars and field days.
+The hub gives stakeholders a voice in activities, encouraging them to collaborate with experts, access resources and participate in workshops, seminars and field days.

 The hub’s vision is one of connected and adaptable people and places.
 Hub members work together to increase the region’s preparedness and ability to capitalise on future opportunities.